Coventry: Local and national governance

 Traditionally a part of Warwickshire (although it was a county in its own right for 400 years), Coventry became an independent county borough in 1889.
 It later became a metropolitan district of the West Midlands county under the Local Government Act 1974 (c.
-7), even though it was entirely separate to the Birmingham conurbation area (this is why Coventry appears to unnaturally "jut out" into Warwickshire on political maps of the UK).
+7) (this is why Coventry appears to "jut out" into Warwickshire on political maps of the UK).
 In 1986, the West Midlands County Council was abolished and Coventry became administered as an effective unitary authority in its own right.

 Coventry is administered by Coventry City Council, controlled since 2010 by the Labour Party, and led since May 2016 by George Duggins.
-The city is divided up into 18 Wards each with three councillors.
+The city is divided up into 18 wards each with three councillors.
 The chairman of the council is the Lord Mayor, who has a casting vote.

-Certain local services are provided by West Midlands wide agencies including the West Midlands Police, the West Midlands Fire Service and Transport for West Midlands (Centro) which is responsible for public transport.
+Certain local services are provided by West Midlands-wide agencies including the West Midlands Police, the West Midlands Fire Service and Transport for West Midlands which is responsible for public transport.
+Since 2016 the West Midlands Combined Authority has provided strategic governance, overseen by the Mayor of the West Midlands.

 In 2006, Coventry and Warwickshire Ambulance Service was merged with the West Midlands Ambulance Service.
 The Warwickshire and Northamptonshire Air Ambulance service is based at Coventry Airport in Baginton.

 Coventry is represented in Parliament by three Members of Parliament (MPs).
 They are: